ramblingbarney/refactored-funicular/README.md

     * Clicking on Edit will show that category individually with the text in an input box
     * Clicking will return the user to the all categories shown page

+### Get Recipes Headings (Show all fixture recipes headings)

+* As a user I want to see the recipe headings that have been created from fixtures ['Avocado and Tuna Tapas', 'Chinese Pepper Steak', 'Moroccan Chicken with Saffron and Preserved Lemon'].

+* Example acceptance criteria:
+  * 3 recipes headings will be shown on the page ['Avocado and Tuna Tapas', 'Chinese Pepper Steak', 'Moroccan Chicken with Saffron and Preserved Lemon']

+### Get Recipes Descriptions (Show all fixture recipes descriptions)

+* As a user I want to see the recipe descriptions that have been created from fixtures.

+* Example acceptance criteria:
+  * 3 recipe descriptions will be shown on the page

 ## Manual Testing